the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 Other online software like NZGRAPHER work on

 iPads and Cellphones.
-INZ Lite is a smart 21st C software
+InZight Lite is a smart 21st C software

-experience.
-"Learning travels up your arms"; well, I told many
+travels up your arms"and I told many students this view.

-students this.
-Students should not be introduced to the box and
+Students should not be introduced to the Box and Whisker until

-whisker until they are multiplicative and appreciate that 1/4 of
+they are multiplicative and appreciate that 1/4 of the data

 Here is a diagnostic test to help know if students are ready to

 move on.
-TASK Which section of this box and whisker container the most
+TASK Which section A, B, C or D of this box and whisker

 Everyone should study statistics for as long as they can and all

-Statistics knowledge.
-Today's world has a data infestation and
+Statistics knowledge and skills.
+Today's world has a data

 buoy website to see how much data is being collected for